Water Deer Reproduction - Male Aggression

 "... raising their heads and striking downwards at their opponents with both tusks, viper-fashion"

-Despite the image painted by Aitchison, the canines seem to be used in more of a slashing than stabbing capacity, inflicting both scratches and deep wounds.
-Presumably, stabbing an opponent runs the risk of tusk breakage or other injury to the aggressor as the target moves; and there is much movement.
-Stadler wrote of bucks in close neck-to-neck and/or head-to-head contact, akin to the halskampf or “neck fight” that Rosl Kirschofer described in the similarly-tusked mouse deer (Tragulidae) in 1961, the bucks jumping to and fro in front of one another with neck and head held at 30 to 60 cm (1-2 ft.) above the ground, each chittering and striking out with one or both front legs.
-The aim of the to-ing and fro-ing seemed to be to get in a position to deliver a canine blow and, during one intense fight between two ear-tagged males shortly after 11:00 one mid-January morning in 1989, Stadler described how the bucks engaged in:
+Canines seem to be used in both a slashing and stabbing capacity, inflicting scratches, slices, and deep puncture wounds.
+Such a combat style may be hazardous to both participants, even if only one is an aggressor (e.g., one buck strikes at the rear of a fleeing rival), because contact with an opponent runs the risk of tusk damage or other injury as the target moves; and there is much movement.
+Stadler wrote of bucks in close neck-to-neck and/or head-to-head contact, akin to the halskampf or "neck fight" that Rosl Kirschofer, former Head of Education at the Frankfurt Zoo, described in the similarly-tusked mouse deer (Tragulidae) in 1961, the bucks jumping to and fro in front of one another with neck and head held at 30 to 60 cm (1-2 ft.) above the ground, each whickering/chittering and striking out with one or both front legs.
+Likewise, Lutz Heck, in his synopsis of water deer in Grzimek's Animal Life Encyclopedia, published in 1972, quoted Kirschofer's observations of the small group kept at the zoo:

 "... a vicious dance for about 45 seconds (the longest fight seen up to that date).
 During the dance, both males deliver an uncountable number (> 20) of canine-blows aimed at the rump, back, flanks and neck of the opponent."

 The only fight photographed in the northern reedbed at Woodwalton Fen was captured by Gary Dean just after 15:00 on 19th Dec 2009.
-It lasted for only 12 seconds and during that time one deer “danced gracefully, but menacingly” around the other.
+It lasted for only 12 seconds and during that time one deer "danced gracefully, but menacingly" around the other.
 In February 2013, Mike McKenzie photographed two bucks fighting at Claxton in Norfolk, during which they circled one another.
 A very brief clash caught by Sharon Scott on her trailcam during early December 2022 showed one buck leaping over the other, swinging its rear out of the way of the master buck's tusks.
+One late afternoon in December 2025, I watched a non-serious fight (i.e., one that resulted in no obvious injury) between two mature bucks in Norfolk.
+The sequence involved one buck fighting with two different males sequentially.
+The initial fight, which included only a couple of seconds of circling and whickering/chirruping, drove the buck into a neighbouring buck's territory from which he was chased, resulting in further conflict with the first buck.
+This second bout lasted for about 10 seconds and included multiple circles, both clockwise and anticlockwise, during which the territory-holding buck kicked out both his front feet simultaneously on two occasions, although neither made contact with his opponent.
+Each buck mouthed at the other while circling, but at no point did tusk meet flesh.
+The interloper was chased off, after which the territory holder urine-marked and patrolled his territory mouthing.

 "... smashed eyes, ripped ears, long scars (5-30 centimetres [2-12 inches]) on virtually all parts of the body, or limping legs.
 In one case, a male was evidently killed during such a fight."